kenfzhang/kenfzhang/README.md

 ## Hi there 👋

 I'm a business information systems professional based in San Diego, California.
-My interests include command line applications and backend development.
+My interests include command line applications, desktop utilities, automation and backend development.
-I like using Python and JavaScript, and I'm currently learning Go.
+I like using Python and JavaScript.
 Thanks for checking out my Github! 😊

 <!--